Peppermint Park (TV series): Reception and inspiration

-Nick Antosca, creator and showrunner of SyFy's series Channel Zero, watched Peppermint Park and other "really creepy old children's TV shows" for inspiration for the puppet show in season one, Candle Cove (2016).
+Nick Antosca, creator and showrunner of SyFy's series Channel Zero, turned to Peppermint Park and other "really creepy old children's TV shows" as inspiration for the puppet show in season one of his series Candle Cove (2016).

 American artist Andrew Norman Wilson remembered as a kid "being terrified of an unexplained dance sequence by a breakaway puppet dressed to look like a scarecrow."
 But rewatching clips posted online a few years ago he said, "my relationship with the dancing scarecrow has shifted from horror to obsession."
 He created Reality Models, an extended remake of that scene for a 2016 exhibit.

 Screen Rant included the series in a 2017 list of forgotten creepy kid's shows.
 They suggested it is the "uncanny valley" and "melancholy voice acting" which makes the episodes "unnerving".

 In 2019, Cracked.com included the series in a list of nightmarish children's characters.
 The Found Footage Festival's "VCR Party Live!" channel also mentioned the "uncanny valley" and included a clip from the series with a puppet singing about the letter M.